noseglasses/Leidokos-CMake/README.md

 and their source files in a way that is fully transparent and compatible with the great variety of build systems that are supported by CMake.

-CMake in its current version (3.5.1 on Ubuntu 16.04) supports the following build systems:
+CMake in its current version (3.5.1 on Ubuntu 16.04) supports the following build systems (taken from `man cmake-generators`).

 * Unix Makefiles               = Generates standard UNIX makefiles.
 * Ninja                        = Generates build.ninja files.